(Originally published in 2017.)

 “Oh no, why?” she asked.
 “Are they sick?”

 How could she have known there was anything wrong?
-I thought I was hiding it all so well, keeping it properly tamped down, wearing my usual L.A. public mask of large sunglasses and an air of distance around me–but this woman saw through it all.
+I thought I was hiding it all so well, keeping it properly tamped down, wearing my usual L.A. public “mask” of large sunglasses and an air of distance around me.
+But this woman saw through it all.

-Tears in her eyes, she grabbed my hands, which I hadn’t noticed were clenched into tight fists.
+Tears in her eyes, she grabbed my hands (which I hadn’t noticed were clenched into tight fists).
 “May I pray with you?” she asked.
 And we did, right there in the middle of the busy, noisy, chaotic store.

 Having grown up in East Texas, I know things like this happen all the time.
 So many of the beautiful, caring people of Texas would never allow someone they believe is hurting to pass by without a kind word, or an offer of prayer.
-The sense of love and community here is overwhelming, and I am trying readjust my thinking to this new life I will soon be entering into again–a life I left for the bright lights of Hollywood when I was barely 20-years old.
+The sense of love and community here is overwhelming, and I am trying to readjust my thinking to this new life I will soon be entering into again–a life I left for the bright lights of Hollywood when I was barely 20-years old.
 And although I was originally coming back to Texas reluctantly, out of familial necessity, I now realize this is something I may need to do just as much for myself as for my parents and sister.

 Because of this wonderful woman today, who acted on her instincts to gently peel away some of my layers and pray with me, I am already feeling much stronger.

 My prayer for all of you this Christmas season is that you’ll have the courage to look up and face your struggles–not try to hide from them, bury them, deny them–and that you’ll allow others to reach out a hand for you when you need it.
 I pray you will open yourselves up to small kindnesses, and a prayer or two.